Walid-1998/os_Ticket_Deployment/README.md

 <h3> 3.
 Setting Up osTicket in your ubuntu vm</h3>

-* Once inside the Ubuntu VM, you should see after starting up the VM for the first time that you need to put your username and password to log into the Ubuntu OS.
+Once inside the Ubuntu VM, you should see, after starting up the VM for the first time, that you need to put your username and password to log into the Ubuntu OS.
 After logging in, you will see your Ubuntu desktop, which should look like the image below.
 You should open your terminal first before we will be entering commands to install osTicket on our machine.
 Then, I ran the following command to update the system: